The 100th Love with You: Plot

-Facing the ocean, the crew, dress in all-black, stand along the edge, an empty space indicating that Aoi has passed away.
+Facing the ocean, the crew, dress in all-black, stand along the edge, an empty space indicating that Aoi has died.
 When Riku returns to the record shop, his uncle plays Aoi's last message to Riku on a record player.
 Aoi's voice jolts Riku to attention.
 She comforts Riku and encourages him to be strong and move forward, to live a vibrant life.
 She exclaims that this is his 100th birthday present and plays her last song to him, thanking him for loving her and for their precious memories.
 At the sound of her voice, Riku bursts in tears and breaks down.
 As Aoi's song continues to play in the background, Riku begins to move on with his life.
 He reorganizes his room, goes to class with his friends, jokes around with them, runs the record shop, and plays in the band with his friends.
 Sitting on the bench, he remembers his good times with Aoi and leaves with a smile.
 The camera lingers on the empty bench facing the ocean and fades to black.